striezel/thermos/src/graph-generator/readme.md

 Generates graphs from logged data.

 options:
   -? | --help               - Shows this help message.
   -v | --version            - Shows version information.
   -f FILE | --file FILE     - Sets the file name of the log file to use to
                               generate the graphs.
+This must be a database file (SQLite) and not a CSV file.
+  -t FILE | --template FILE - Sets the file name of the template file to use
+                              to generate the graphs.
+  -o FILE | --output FILE   - Sets the destination of the generated file to
+                              FILE.
+This file must not exist yet.
 ```

 _Note:_ This program is not completely implemented yet.